 Doherty and Hughes

-Scotland’s Play Strategy Outcome: All children and young people enjoy high quality play opportunities in stimulating spaces with access to nature, on a daily basis in school, nursery and early learning and childcare.
+“Our aim is that all children and young people enjoy high quality play opportunities in stimulating spaces with access to nature, on a daily basis in early learning, childcare, nursery and in school.”

 “We know the benefits playing outdoors delivers for children in terms of improved health and well-being, building resilience and connecting with nature.
 Scotland has a wealth of great outdoor space, including in the heart of our cities, and the expansion of early learning and childcare provides us with an opportunity to increase the amount of time children spend playing in these wonderful spaces.”

 Maree Todd MSP, Minister for Children and Young People